wluwe4ka/l/Hikka.-decorators.md

-# Встроенные декораторы.
+# Built-in decorators.
-`@loader.tds` позволяет динамически переводить модули.
+`@loader.tds` provides dynamic translate to commands \ class description.
-- `"_cmd_doc_commandname"` - Перевод команды
+- `"_cmd_doc_commandname"` - Translate command
-- `"_ihandle_doc_handlername"`
+- `"_ihandle_doc_handlername"` - Translate inline command
-- `"_cls_doc"` - Перевод описания модуля
+- `"_cls_doc"` - Translate module doc
-Эти ключи надо класть в `strings_ru`
+This keys are not mandatory in main `strings`.
+You can put them in `strings_..` to translate docs to other languages
 ---
-## Стандартные права для команд
+## Default commands permissions
-Например, команде `.mute` можно по умолчанию дать разрешение на выполнение администраторам чата с правом на бан пользователей. Для этого можно использовать следующие декораторы с говорящими именами:
+E.g., for command `.mute` you can give default permission to admins who can ban users.
+For that you can use these decorators:
 - `@loader.owner`
 - `@loader.sudo`
 - `@loader.support`